ioulian/frontend-workflow/README.md

 - **Performance**: 100.
 Keep in mind: the more JS/CSS you write, the worse it can get.
 When adding images, you can use lazy loading for a better score.
 - **Progressive Web App**: 100.
-- **Accessibility**: 93.
-By using default Bulma css, the color contrast is not good enough, you can change the colors based on the project.
+- **Accessibility**: 98.
+Lighthouse looks at the whole page and not only on what is visible on screen, thus the "in-view-animations" are triggering a warning.
+This will not happen when viewing the page normally.
 - **Best Practices**: 100.
 - **SEO**: 100.
 Please consider reading SEO optimizations articles.
 Do not forget to add the correct attributes in HTML.